-- Potential host trees are to be identified prior to clearing.
-Host trees are be located in adjacent/nearby habitat which will not be subject to planned future development or other vegetation clearance. - T the specific host trees within these patches will be chosen by the Project Ecologist, in consultation with the Project engineer. - Order nest boxes.
+- Once permission to install nest boxes is granted, the specific host trees within these patches will be chosen by the Project Ecologist, in consultation with the Environment Manager and landowner. - · Order nest boxes.

 Install nest boxes prior to vegetation clearing